lbnl-cybersecurity/secpriv-hugo-source/content/project/ijc3-cyber-rd.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["network","machine learning","scientific computing"]
+tags = ["network","machine learning","research cyberinfrastructure"]

 # Project summary to display on homepage.
 summary = "This project develops techniques for detecting DDoS attacks and disambiguating them from large-scale science flows.
-It is funded by the DOE iJC3 Cyber R&D program and is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."
+It is funded by the DOE iJC3 Cyber research program and is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."

 # Optional image to display on homepage.
 image_preview = ""